BogdanMarghescu/YOLOv4-Detection-using-OpenCV/README.md

 ### Datasets and weights used by the Face Mask Detector application:
-- The dataset used for training this model is the one from Kaggle: https://www.kaggle.com/alexandralorenzo/maskdetection
+- The dataset used for training this model COCO Dataset.
-- The trained YOLOv4 weights, together with the configuration file can be found at this link: https://mega.nz/folder/SwADAYzR#Xv9Wz6wjW4iYpfx4W_0gZg
+- The trained YOLOv4 weights, together with the configuration file can be found at this link: https://mega.nz/folder/3hgEwR4I#tftUqrtWuIhzOOJk-3gGFA